giuliaprosio/cartography-webapp/README.md

 npm run build:dev
 ```

-To generate the 'static' folder associated with the executable
+To generate the 'static' folder associated with the executable.

 ## Upload in the router